 If you are interested in Singapore and the geography of Asia our large laminated map of Asia might be just what you need.
 It is a large political map of Asia that also shows many of the continent's physical features in color or shaded relief.
 Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.

-Singapore Natural Resources: Singapore has natural resources which include fish and the country's deepwater ports.
+Singapore's natural resources include fish and the country's deepwater ports.

-Singapore Environmental Issues: Environmental issues for Singapore include: limited natural fresh water resources; industrial pollution; limited land availability, which presents problems with waste disposal.
+Environmental issues for Singapore include: limited natural fresh water resources, industrial pollution, and deforestation.
+Limited land availability causes problems with waste disposal.
 In addition, there is seasonal smoke and haze, which is a result of the forest fires in Indonesia.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources.